stefaniavallone/emotion-recognition-kinect/README.md

 # Usage
-Dataset and models are not provided for privacy reasons.
+Dataset and models are not provided.
 So, to run the project you first need to set up the project and resources.
 It implies obtaining and processing the dataset, training and evaluating the models through some scripts and then running the script that process the video stream from the camera/Kinect.

 > **NOTE**: The working directory is `src`.